tiacodes/Mindchess/README.md

 - **Resilience** — how do you play the move *after* a blunder?
 - **Focus** — how consistent is the quality of your decisions across a game?

+  MindChess is chess as practice for emotional control.
+Every chess platform measures how good you are — MindChess measures who you become when the position turns against you.
+We track composure, patience, resilience, and focus through a real-time "Pulse" meter, then an AI coach reads the emotional shape of each game.
+Built for founders, traders, and anyone training high-stakes decision-making — not for grandmasters.

 These four numbers tell you something rating never could: who you are when the position turns against you.
 And they translate.
 The person who tilts after a blunder on move 24 is often the same person who tilts after a hard email at 4pm.

 **MindChess is chess as a mirror for high-stakes thinking.**